 Photosynthesis -- the conversion of sunlight to chemical energy -- is fundamental for supporting life on our planet.
-Despite its importance, the physical principles that underpin the primary steps of photosynthesis, from photon absorption to electronic charge separation, remain to be understood in full.
-Excitonic dynamics between tightly-packed pigments, such as within the RC {\it or} within the LH units, has been recognized to be of considerable importance for characterizing their individual optical responses and for determining the associated time-scales for excitation energy transfer steps \cite{Jordanides_2001JPCB,Renger2006,VanGrondelle_JP2006,Timpmann_2005CPL,silbey_PRL_2006,OlayaLF+08}.
-For instance, the classical theory of resonance energy transfer between moderately coupled electronic excitations was originally formulated for transport amongst single pigments \cite{forster1965}, and has subsequently required considerable modification for the treatment of excitonic delocalization among several pigments.
-The modified theory \cite{Jordanides_2001JPCB}, allows the estimation of energy transfer rates among RC pigments or between LH-bound pigments that belong to the LH units \cite{silbey_PRL_2006} which are in good agreement with the experimental observations.
-More recently, the study of coherent effects in these biologically relevant systems has increasingly attracted attention due to the observation of long-lasting oscillatory signals measured with time-resolved techniques \cite{Engel_Nature2006,ColliniWW+10,PanitchayangkoonVA+10,Hildner2013,Romero_NPhys2014,Ogilvie_NChem2014} which have driven a wave of theoretical work able to successfully explained these observations \cite{Jonas_PNAS2012,Plenio_JCP2013,Caycedo_2012,Christensson_JPCB2012,Mohseni08,PlenioH08,KolliRS+12,ChinPR+13,HuelgaP13,Chin2010,Womick_2011,Strumpfer_JCP2012}.
-These studies have neverthelss confirmed that, even when assuming the electronic coherence between RC and LH units to survive hundreds of femtoseconds, its effect on energy transfer processes between LH and RC, which take place on time scales of tens of picoseconds, is minor \cite{Strumpfer_JCP2012}.
-As a consequence, quantum mechanical excitonic delocalization across RC and LH units has so far been consistently ignored.
-However, we will show that for processes that are taking place on much shorter timescales than energy transfer, excitonic delocalisation among RC and LH pigments may become relevant.
+Despite its importance, the physical principles that underpin the primary steps of photosynthesis, from photon absorption, to excitonic dynamics and electronic charge separation, remain to be understood in full.
+Excitonic delocalisation between tightly-packed pigments, such as within the RC {\it or} within the LH units, has been recognised to be of considerable importance for characterising their individual optical responses and for determining the associated time-scales for excitation energy transfer steps \cite{Jordanides_2001JPCB,Renger2006,VanGrondelle_JP2006,Timpmann_2005CPL,silbey_PRL_2006,OlayaLF+08}.
+More recently, the study of coherent effects in these biologically relevant systems has attracted increasing attention due to the observation of long-lasting oscillatory signals measured with optical time-resolved techniques \cite{Engel_Nature2006,EngelNJP,ColliniWW+10,PanitchayangkoonVA+10,Hildner2013,Romero_NPhys2014,Ogilvie_NChem2014}.
+These results have driven a wave of theoretical work aimed at understanding the microscopic mechanisms that may underpin persistent coherent signals\cite{Jonas_PNAS2012,Plenio_JCP2013,Caycedo_2012,Christensson_JPCB2012,KolliRS+12,ChinPR+13,HuelgaP13} and encouraged the discussion of the significance of coherent dynamics for efficient energy transfer \cite{Chin2010,Mohseni08,PlenioH08,Womick_2011,Strumpfer_JCP2012}.
+These studies, though, have discussed less on the impact of the coherent RC-LH dynamics on optical spectra, likely biased by the observation that energy migration between RC and LH units is mainly driven by incoherent excitonic transfer \cite{Strumpfer_JCP2012}.